octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 #### CoC - CiC

-Initially developed by Thierry Coquand, the _Calculus Of Constructions_ [13] (or CoC) is a typed high-order λ-calculus (i.e. a typed formal system taking the logic of second order into account).
+Initially developed by Thierry Coquand, the _Calculus Of Constructions_ [13] (or CoC) is a typed high-order λ-calculus (i.e. a typed formal system taking the logic of second-order into account).
 The CoC is used as a typed programming language.

 Many derivatives of CoC have been created to handle inductive types, predicates and co-inductive types.
 The Calculus of Inductive Constructions ([18] CiC) is an extension of CoC which integrates inductive datatype.
 The _Coq_ proof assistant is built upon CiC.

-All logical judgments in Coq are typing judgments: the very heart of _Coq_ is in fact a type-checking algorithm.
+All logical judgments in Coq are typing judgments: the very heart of _Coq_ is, in fact, a type-checking algorithm.

 An interesting additional feature of _Coq_ is that it can automatically extract executable programs from specifications, as either Objective Caml or Haskell source code.